 This could be a list of songs or podcasts you’ll want to play during childbirth.

-This particular item should be added to your birth plan (I talked about it earlier in this guide) if you need it.
+If you need it, this item should be added to your birth plan (I discussed it earlier in this guide).

 Outfit For When You’re Leaving

 This shouldn’t skip your mind.
-Take a comfortable outfit you’ll wear on the day you leave the hospital.
+Take a comfortable outfit you’ll wear when you leave the hospital.
 Let me give you an idea: you should consider getting a matching outfit for you and the baby.

-Some of the best matching outfits for mother and sons/daughters is right here at a cost-effective rate.
+You can get some of the best matching outfits for mothers and sons/daughters at a cost-effective rate at places like Walmart and Amazon.

-If you’ll be having Cesarean Delivery (C-section), consider adding the following:
+If you are having Cesarean Delivery (C-section), consider adding the following:

 Supportive Underwear

-This will serve as C-section recovery underwear because it is high-waisted and offers light compression as well.
+This will serve as C-section recovery underwear because it is high-waisted and offers light compression.
 However, you can also consider getting fold-over underwear that fits right under the incision.

 Postpartum Belly Band

-To contribute to the belly support right after C-section, consider using a Postpartum Belly Band.
-However, make sure to ask the doctor about when it’s ideal to begin wearing it.
+Consider using a Postpartum Belly Band to support belly support right after a C-section.
+First, however, ask the doctor when it’s ideal to begin wearing it.

 Fiber Snacks

-Nine times out of ten, women get to experience a certain level of constipation right after C-section.
+Nine times out of ten, women experience a certain level of constipation right after a C-section.

-A snack containing a lot of fiber (like oatmeal etc.) can help you deal with such constipation.
+A snack containing a lot of fiber (like oatmeal etc.) can help you deal with constipation.

 So, consider going with good fibered snacks.